 This blog story is part 3 in a series titled "Reawakening Of The Medicine People."
-Today's blog story is a tribute to the women warriors of our time who dedicate their lives and sacrifice for the water.
+Today'story is a tribute to the women warriors of our time who dedicate their lives and sacrifice for the water.

 In our Anishinaabe tradition, one is a warrior by doing what must be done to protect the environment and society and advance their cause - even if it's on a modest scale or in the smallest of ways.

 |36 x 48 inch canvas Protecting Mother Earth by Simone McLeod, 2016.
 Click on image to visit Simone's website.

 Giiwenh.
 So the story goes.
 Miigwech gibizindaw noongom mii dash gidaadizookoon.
 Thank you for listening to me today.